 I’ve pre-ordered this 36 page hardcover book by Jessica Kingsley Publishers that releases May 19, 2016.
 I’m unsure if this book is appropriate for the older end of the age span but I can’t wait to read it.

 As a follower of RP in Schools, Oakland is a key district.
 Educators can learn much about what works as well as warnings about what doesn’t work.
 I anticipate this book will add further information on implementing restorative practice in schools from an expert in the day-to-day trenches.
-This 148 page hardcover book by Rowman and Littlefield Publishers will be released August 1st, 2016 (no image available).
+This 148 page hardcover book by Rowman and Littlefield Publishers was released in 2016 (no image available).

 Authors Katherine Evans and Dorothy Vaandering explain the growth of restorative justice in schools while providing activities, stories, and examples.
 Amazon.com quotes three equally important aspects of restorative justice in schools: